open-simh/.github/docs/simdocs/pdp8_doc.md

 TIME 24 initial polling interval

 The input device is normally polled synchronously with the real-time clock.
-To avoid data loss, a poll is scheduled \'TIME\' instructions after the CPU reads a character from any line.
+To avoid data loss, a poll is scheduled 'TIME' instructions after the CPU reads a character from any line.

 The output device (TTOX) implements these registers: